pojntfx/uni-hacking-notes/docs/main.md

 # ...
 ```

-Let's add this SSH key to our local VM:
+I then proceeded to add this SSH key to my local VM:

 ```shell
 cat > ~/.ssh/id_rsa <<EOT